Dog Tricks and Skills Clicker Training Cannington

 What age should I start clicker training my dog?

-How long does it usually take to see results from clicker training?
+How long does it typically take to see results from clicker training?